Regional School Committee Adopts New Meeting Format. MARS Report on Budget Postponed

 Amherst Regional Middle School Roof

-As of now, the school is waiting to hear back from the Massachusetts School Building Authority (MSBA) about the funding for replacing the roof (see also here and here).
-Bernacchia said that the middle school was in good position to receive the grant to cover 62% of the project cost.
+As of now, the Middle School is waiting to hear back from the Massachusetts School Building Authority (MSBA) about the funding for replacing the new roof (see also here and here).
+Bernacchia said that the Middle School was in good position to receive the grant to cover 62% of the project cost.
 The roof over the auditorium will not be covered by the grant, because it is too early to be replaced.

-The next MSBA meeting takes place on October 29, and the town will have 90 days from then to have the school committees and each of the four towns approve the project to secure funding.
+The next MSBA meeting takes place on October 29, and the town will have 90 days from then to have the school committees and the select boards/town council from each of the four towns approve the project to secure funding.
 (Here is the budget).
-If the town receives the MSBA grant, the cost to the region will be about $3.9 million.
-The region allocated $3 million in 2019, but the full project was never done, only periodic emergency patching.
+If the town receives the MSBA grant, the remaining cost to be paid by the region will be about $3.9 million.
+The region allocated $3 million in 2019, but the full project was never done,